nhauvipp/FinalProjectCMSC335/README.md

 Lastly, user can enter a location to display the weather forecast so the school can make all the necessary preparation before the trip.
-Run "npm i" to install all the necessary dependencies Running the application by start the server with "node schoolTripServer.js PORT_NUMBER HERE" Running the application by start the server with "node schoolTripServer.js"
+Run "npm i" to install all the necessary dependencies Running the application by start the server with "node schoolTripServer.js"

 3. API Links: Aeris Weather API (https://rapidapi.com/aerisweather-aerisweather/api/aerisweather1/)